isislab-unisa/sof/README.md

 ![alt tag](https://raw.githubusercontent.com/spagnuolocarmine/scud/master/architecture/ascudworkflow.png)

-A SCUD process, shown in the figure, consist in many optimization loops in which on a set of inputs (generated executing the selection function program) are executed the simulation in order to generate the outputs set.
+A SCUD process, shown in the figure, consists in many optimization loops in which  are executed simulations on a set of inputs (generated executing the selection function program) in order to generate the outputs set.
 The outputs set are evaluated using the evaluate function program.
-At end the selection is used again to generate a new input set for the next optimization loop (obviously the process ends when the selection function program does not generate a new inputs set).
+At end the selection program is used again to generate a new inputs set for the next optimization loop (obviously the process ends when the selection function program does not generate a new inputs set).
 By this computational schema is possible to realize many of the simulation optimization algorithms available literature.

 ##System Requirements
 * [Apache Hadoop](http://hadoop.apache.org/) on Linux based Cluster version 2.4.0 or greater.